 - To create an opportunity for our own team to help those around us

 - To inspire others to get involved

-At this stage, it’s just a ‘watch this space’, although we would of course value your thoughts.
-In particular we are looking at adding to our question deck.
+At this stage, it’s just a ‘watch this space’, although Chronicle would of course value your thoughts.
+In particular they are looking at adding to our question deck.
 This is a resource to help relatives, friends or neighbours to best illicit those real gems of stories.
-We welcome your ideas!

 Humbugs after doodlebugs